-Flash Cadillac & the Continental Kids formed at the University of Colorado in 1968 as an oldies alternative to the rock sound.
-Lewd and rude shows at Tulagi quickly became the biggest events in Boulder.
-One year later, the band drove to Los Angeles to play the legendary Troubadour.
-Flash Cadillac came on last to a half-empty club and soon had the place packed with patrons dancing on the tables.
+Flash Cadillac’s lewd and rude shows at the bar and nightclub, Tulagi, quickly became the biggest events in Boulder.
+A year later, the band drove to Los Angeles to play the legendary Troubadour; Flash Cadillac came on last to a half-empty club but soon had the place packed, with patrons dancing on the tables.

 Fronted by Sam McFadin, a fan from Colorado Springs, the band members decided to withdraw from CU to make it in LA permanently.
 From their humble beginnings playing frat parties in Boulder, Flash Cadillac gained instant popularity within LA’s music industry.
 The band earned acclaim in the movies after relocating to Hollywood, appearing as the sock-hop band in George Lucas’ American Graffiti and in a scene in Francis Ford Coppola’s Vietnam epic, Apocalypse Now.
 The group worked on television and featured on “American Bandstand” and in a 1975 episode of “Happy Days” as the fictitious band, “Johnny Fish & the Fins.”

 “Dancin’ (on a Saturday Night),” recorded for Epic Records, cracked the Billboard Pop Singles charts at No. 93 and made it to the top 10 in Sweden.
 Flash Cadillac continued to make hits on Private Stock Records, including “Did You Boogie (With Your Baby)” and “Good Times, Rock & Roll.”
 Appearances with widely acclaimed artists such as ZZ Top, Joe Cocker, Kenny Rogers, Rick Springfield, Styx, the Beach Boys and Wolfman Jack allowed Flash Cadillac added to their widespread popularity.